google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 garbage being generated.
 Using WebAssembly can be a solution that addresses both problems at the same time: it is faster and generates no garbage from the code.

-The next section describes how WebAssembly can be used with the AudioWorklet and the accompanied code example can be found [here](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/design-pattern/awn/).
+The next section describes how WebAssembly can be used with AudioWorklet and the accompanied code example can be found [here](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/design-pattern/awn/).
 For the basic tutorial on how to use Emscripten and WebAssembly (especially the WASM glue code), please take a look at